Portfolio

 Ever since I came across the Retrosheet web site and project, I was fascinated by it, being a student of the game of baseball.
 I always wanted to do an application that took advantage of the vast storehouse of information kept by Retrosheet, and about 6 months ago I decided to try to do an iPhone app.
 Batter vs. Pitcher is the result of that labor of love.

-The app is $2.99 and available through the App Store, here is the URL for the app in the App Store:
+Here is the URL for the app on the App Store:

 Key technologies used in the Batter vs. Pitcher application: large volume SQLite database, FMDatabase, blocks, Grand Central Dispatch